 Approach to connections on social media

-We may choose to 'follow', 'like' or otherwise establish connections with other organisations and individuals using social media.
+We may choose to follow, like or otherwise establish connections with other organisations and individuals using social media.
 This is so that we can maintain contact with what other social media users are saying and, where appropriate, share their content.
-Sometimes we also need to establish a connection so that we can engage with users, e.g. via direct messages or posting.
+Sometimes we also need to establish a connection so that we can engage with users, such as via direct messages or posting.
 This is an emerging area of communications and as such we will review and amend our practice continuously.

 We have a variety of different social media profiles and the following approach can be taken as applying to them all.

 There is no fixed approach on who we will have in our networks, but as a guide, the connections may include the profiles of the following: